Who We Are

 Fully certified lifeguards, external to our program, are always on duty during classes.

-SWAMclasses are held at Queen's Athletics and Recreation Centre, located at 284 Earl Street in Kingston, Ontario.
+S.W.A.M. classes are held at Queen's Athletics and Recreation Centre, located at 284 Earl Street in Kingston, Ontario.
 We hold two seasons of lessons per year: our fall season of lessons runs from September – December while our winter session runs from January – April.
-We do not offer lessons during the summer.
+Please note that we do not offer lessons during the summer.